vinniefalco/LuaBridge/README.md

 <img src="http://vinniefalco.github.com/LuaBridgeDemo/powered-by-lua.png">
 </a><br>

-# LuaBridge 1.0
+# LuaBridge 1.0.1

-[LuaBridge][3] is a lightweight, dependency-free library for making C++ data, functions, and classes available to Lua.
-It has been tested and works with Lua revisions starting from 5.2.0., although it may work in earlier versions.
+[LuaBridge][3] is a lightweight, dependency-free library for making C++ data, functions, and classes available to [Lua][5]: A powerful, fast, lightweight, embeddable scripting language.
+LuaBridge has been tested and works with Lua revisions starting from 5.1.5., although it should work in any version of Lua from 5.1.0 and later.
-[Lua][5] is a powerful, fast, lightweight, embeddable scripting language.

 LuaBridge offers the following features: